MantisVision/webUtils/docs/aframe.md

 }
 ```
 - videoelem: id of the videoelement which will serve as the source of the media stream.
 Alternatively, media stream can be passed directly through the newdata event (see below)
-- width: width resolution of the video; if not given, it either read from videoelem or from the data that came throuh the data event
+- width: width resolution of the video; if not given, it either read from videoelem or from the data that came through the data event
-- height: height resolution of the video; if not given, it either read from videoelem or from the data that came throuh the data event
+- height: height resolution of the video; if not given, it either read from videoelem or from the data that came through the data event
 - volume: volume level from 0 (mute) to 1 (full volume)

 #### Event listeners